r4work/starter-academic/content/tutorials/Bibliomteric Analysis in R/_index.md

     name: Overview
     weight: 1
 ---
-Please visit the github link to learn Bibliomteric analysis using the Bibliomterix package.
+Please visit the github link on my homepage to learn Bibliomteric analysis using the Bibliomterix package.